The CBS Approach

 At CBS, we strive to ensure consistent quality of care through a tiered delivery model.
 This model includes:

-• Program Manager Assistant (PMA): The PMA is a technician on the child’s team that also assists the Program Manager in observations, administration, and team communication.
-This provides an additional layer of oversight for the child’s programming.
+- Registered Behavior Technician (RBT) II: The RBT II is a technician on each child’s team who also assists the Clinical Supervisors in observations, administration, and team communication.
+RBT IIs will frequently cover sessions if another team member is unavailable or assist in getting new clients settled while we build their teams.
+This too provides an additional layer of oversight for the child’s programming.

-• Registered Behavior Technician (RBT): Each team consists of multiple RBTs, or “therapists,” that are primarily responsible for the direct implementation of the ABA services.
+- Registered Behavior Technician (RBT): Each team consists of multiple RBTs, or “techs,” who are primarily responsible for the direct implementation of the ABA services.
 Each RBT receives 40 hours of training in ABA, which is supplemented by training on specific clients, CBS culture, and professionalism.
 RBTs receive ongoing supervision from BCaBAs and BCBAs.

 What to Expect

-After talking with Beth, families are able to schedule a consultation to meet Beth and one of our BCBAs to discuss the CBS service package.
+After talking with Beth, families can schedule a consultation to meet Beth and one of our BCBAs to discuss the CBS service package.
 This process is free of charge and is meant to help families decide if we are the right fit for their child.

 Phase 2: Assessment

-The assessment process helps our staff get an initial idea of the child’s current levels of responding across multiple skill domains.
-Assessments typically take place at the farm and include an evaluation with at least one BCBA and usually one or more RBTs present.
+The assessment process helps our team get an initial idea of the child’s current levels of responding across multiple skill domains.
+Assessments typically take place on the CBS campus and include an evaluation with at least one BCBA and usually one or more RBTs present.
 The time is spent conducting interviews, testing skills, and observing interactions between the child and family members.
-A treatment plan is then created based on the individual needs of the child and family.
+A treatment plan is then created based on the individual needs of the child and family, recommendations will be shared, and we will confirm the team and family are unified in how to move forward with the program.
+At the end of this process the team works with your insurance to advocate for an individualized program plan with a recommended number of hours of ABA per week.

 Phase 3: Family Training

-We understand starting an intensive intervention in your home can be big change of pace so this is one of the many steps we take to ensure that everyone has opportunities to learn about the program in detail.
-After the assessment, families participate in an in-home half-day training to learn about the history of ABA, the research that has taken place over the last several decades, and ABA principles.
-This is another opportunity for families to ask questions and participate in the discussion to ensure everyone feels informed before the first day of therapy.
+We understand starting an intensive intervention can be big change of pace, so this is one of the many steps we take to ensure everyone has opportunities to learn about the program in detail.
+After the assessment, families participate in a training to learn about ABA and what this will look like for your child(ren).
+This is another opportunity for families to ask questions and participate in the discussion to ensure everyone feels informed before the first day of services.

-This training will be used to introduce the structure of the in-home program and discuss what things will look like for your child and family from day to day.
-Your program manager will introduce programs and data collection methods so when therapy beings everyone is on the same page.
+This training will be used to introduce the structure of the program and discuss what things will look like for your child day to day.
+Your Clinical Supervisor will introduce programs and data collection methods so when therapy begins everyone is on the same page.
 We encourage families to invite anyone that is in the child’s life to participate in the family training.
 Teachers, caregivers, and grandparents alike are all invited.

-A separate component of family training will include a meeting to introduce policies, points of contact and scheduling information.
-She also is able to answer questions and bring her perspective as a parent who has experienced many of life’s milestones in raising her son with autism.
+A separate component of family training will include a meeting with Beth to introduce policies, points of contact and scheduling information.
+She also can answer questions and bring her perspective as a parent who has experienced many of life’s milestones in raising her son with autism.